machinelabs/docs.machinelabs.ai/src/guide/index.md

 ## What is MachineLabs?

-MachineLabs is best described as the **[CodePen](https://codepen.io) for Machine Learning**.
+MachineLabs is an **open source** online platform for Machine Learning.
 We aim to lower the barrier of entry to Machine Learning and embrace knowledge sharing by providing a platform that is accessible, sharable and explorable via the web.

 **Machine Learning is a field that seems rather exclusive to people with academic background** (professors, Phd’s, …).
 It’s often not trivial to follow even beginner guides since the field comes with a heavy focus on mathematical theories.
 On top of that, setting things up to just getting started can also be very challenging, especially if one isn’t a data scientist who is familiar with all required tools.